awsdocs/amazon-vpc-user-guide/doc_source/verify-vpc-endpoint-service-dns-name.md

-# Manually Initiating the Endpoint Service Private DNS Name Domain Verification<a name="verify-vpc-endpoint-service-dns-name"></a>
+# Manually initiating the endpoint service private DNS name domain verification<a name="verify-vpc-endpoint-service-dns-name"></a>

 The service provider must prove that they own the private DNS name domain before consumers can use the private DNS name\.